Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Methodology

+where $I$ is the set of all items.
+The numerator corresponds to the expected query-level outcome when all items are treated, and the denominator corresponds to the expected outcome when all items are untreated.
+Since in practice each item can only be in one treatment state at a time, only one of these two quantities is observed, which makes $\Phi$ fundamentally a counterfactual estimand.
+This estimand is in one-to-one correspondence with the total average treatment effect emphasized in the interference literature \citep{hudgens2008toward, manski2013identification, munro2024treatmenteffectsmarketequilibrium}.

-The proposed method rests on a few implicit assumptions.
-First, we assume that items at the top of the listings are significantly more influential on users' behavior (\cite{craswell2008experimental}), and the influence of items gradually vanishes as we move further down the list.
-Consequently, the effective exposure of a user to the treatment depends on the extent to which treated items appear near the top of the ranked list, as these items receive a disproportionate share of the user's attention.
-By strategically changing the ordering of items, we alter the \emph{effective exposure} of a user to the treatment.
-Second, our method requires the average number of relevant items per query to be sufficiently large to ensure that the repositioning scheme is effective in maximizing the exposure to treated items for one group of queries while minimizing it for the other.
-Third, we assume that user-side interference is negligible (e.g., slack supply) and the primary source of interference is the interdependence among outcomes of the items displayed under the same listing.
+The proposed method rests on several assumptions.
+First, we assume that items at the top of the listing exert a disproportionate influence on user behavior \citep{craswell2008experimental}, and that this influence declines rapidly with rank.
+Effective exposure to the treatment therefore depends on the extent to which treated items appear near the top of the ranked list, since these positions receive most of the user’s attention.
+By strategically altering the ordering of items, we manipulate users’ effective exposure to treated versus untreated items.

+Second, the method requires that each query contains a sufficiently large set of relevant items.
+This ensures that the repositioning scheme can meaningfully increase the exposure of one group of queries to treated items while decreasing it for the other group.

+Third, we assume that user-side interference is negligible.
+This corresponds to a slack-supply environment in which inventory or availability constraints are not binding over the experiment horizon.
+Under slack supply, one user’s actions do not affect item availability for others, and interference arises entirely \emph{within queries}, across items displayed in the same ranked list.
+In our model, within-query interference operates through two mechanisms: (i) limited attention to early ranks and (ii) unit-demand substitution, since booking one item reduces the probability that other items in the same query are chosen.\footnote{Extending the design to settings with binding capacity constraints or other forms of user-side interference across queries or users is left to future work.}

-Our proposed experimental design for estimating TATE is summarized in Table \ref{tab:experiment_setup}, with Figure \ref{fig:setup} illustrating the two-sided randomization scheme and group-specific listing priorities for query results.
+Our proposed experimental design for estimating total lift is summarized in Table \ref{tab:experiment_setup}, with Figure \ref{fig:setup} illustrating the two-sided randomization scheme and group-specific listing priorities for query results.

+As outlined in Table \ref{tab:experiment_setup}, after specifying the experiment intensity parameter $p$, we begin by partitioning items into three subsets: Treated, Untreated, and Placebo, with probabilities $p$, $p$, and $1 - 2p$, respectively.
+Only items in the Treated subset receive the intervention.
+The inclusion of a Placebo subset is essential for maintaining balance in the experiment.